hseiji/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.
 - You can also setup configuration information like IP, Ports and username on the `constants.js` file.
+- Playing the game is very easy.
+Just use the arrows keys "A", "S", "D", "W", to move left, down, right and up respectivelly.
+- Use the player's messages from keys "j", "k" and "l".
+- You will die if you stay idle or hit yourself =(
+- That's all.
+Enjoy!